Theory-to-Practice Gap for Neural Networks and Neural Operators: Discussion and Conclusion

-In conclusion, this work has rigorously examined the theory-to-practice gap in both finite-dimensional and infinite-dimensional settings, resulting in rigorous bounds on achievable convergence rates for general reconstruction methods based on point-values.
+This work has rigorously examined the theory-to-practice gap in both finite-dimensional and infinite-dimensional settings, resulting in rigorous bounds on achievable convergence rates for general reconstruction methods based on point-values.
 By deriving upper bounds on the optimal rate $\beta_\ast$, we have uncovered the inherent constraints of learning on relevant neural network and neural operator approximation spaces.
 In the finite-dimensional case, our contributions include a unified treatment of the theory-to-practice gap for approximation errors measured in general $L^p$-spaces for arbitrary $p \in [1, \infty]$ and dimension $d\in \N$.
 Furthermore, we extend the theory-to-practice gap to infinite-dimensional operator learning frameworks, and derive results for prominent architectures such as Deep Operator Networks and integral kernel-based neural operators, such as the Fourier neural operator (FNO).
 Notably, for operator learning we establish that the optimal convergence rate in a Bochner $L^p$-norm satisfies $\beta_\ast \leq 1/p$, while no algebraic convergence is possible ($\beta_\ast = 0$) for uniform approximation on infinite-dimensional compact input sets.
-These findings highlight some intrinsic limitations of these data-driven methodologies and provide a clearer understanding of the theoretical bounds shaping practical applications.
+These findings highlight some intrinsic limitations of these data-driven methodologies and provide a clearer understanding of the theoretical bounds shaping practical applications. \mt{In particular, the practical barrier to accurate operator learning models is an information-theoretic barrier rather than a model expressivity barrier.
+Ultimately, the parameters of any model must be identified from finite data samples, and the present work shows that in the worst case, the sample convergence rate will not match the parametric one.
+We hypothesize that the sample complexity limitation identified in this work provides an explanation for why sample convergence rates can be seen in practice; e.g. \cite{PtO}, while to our knowledge it is rare to match empirical parametric rates to rates obtained via theory in operator learning.}